Learn how to close your books in QuickBooks Desktop.

 - Closing entries are entries made at the end of the fiscal year to transfer the balance from the Income and Expense accounts to Retained Earnings.
 The goal is to zero out your Income and Expense accounts, then add your fiscal year's net income to Retained Earnings.

 - Closing entries are made after you record all adjusting entries.
 Once the books are "closed", you aren't supposed to enter any entry for that fiscal year.
 Some programs prohibit you from making any entry even if that entry corrects or makes your books more accurate.
 QuickBooks Desktop allows you to enter transactions that affect the balance of the closed fiscal year but it either tells you that it isn't recommended or it asks for the closing date password if you set up one.

 - QuickBooks Desktop doesn't have an actual transaction for closing entries it automatically creates.
 The program computes the adjustments when you run a report (for example QuickReport of Retained Earnings) but you can't "QuickZoom" on these transactions, unlike the manual adjustments you recorded.
-These adjustments are tagged as Closing Entry which is not a real transaction in QuickBooks.
+For QuickBooks Desktop for Mac you can select the report, then Company & Financial.
+The Balance Sheet Standard will show the retained earnings account under the Equity section.